Pan Roasted Walu

-While in one of my favorite Main Line gourmet markets, Food Source, I was looking for something different and found Waluu at $12.99 per pound.
+While in one of my favorite Main Line gourmet markets, Food Source, I was looking for something different and found Walu at $12.99 per pound.
 Pricey but not as expensive as Chilean Sea Bass or Striped Bass.

-This got me interested and after researching Waluu on the Internet, I find out that eating too much of it can cause gastrointestinal symptoms like diarrhea.
+This got me interested and after researching Walu on the Internet, I find out that eating too much of it can cause gastrointestinal symptoms like diarrhea.
 Wish I knew that before I purchased it but I can tell you no one in our family had any problems after eating it.

 Now talk about confusing!!!